 Much needed attention has been directed at some particularly problematic aquatic invasive species in the Great Lakes, such as Asian carps and zebra and quagga mussels.
 But others invaders, like crayfish, can also take their toll on the lakes.

-Illinois-Indiana Sea Grant (IISG) is creating a new collaborative that will bring together a variety of experts and stakeholders to address the threat of invasive crayfish.
-The project is in its beginning stages and membership is open.
+Illinois-Indiana Sea Grant (IISG) has created a new collaborative that brings together a variety of experts and stakeholders to address the threat of invasive crayfish.
+The Invasive Crayfish Collaborative (ICC), includes 68 experts and other stakeholders from government agencies, universities, non-profit organizations, and private businesses to combine resources and expertise to address priority invasive crayfish research and outreach needs.

 Rusty crayfish, native to the Ohio River basin, are already in all Great Lakes states.
 These invaders can dramatically alter food webs in aquatic environments, first reducing populations of slow moving invertebrates, like snails, and then, when that food source is gone, turning to plants.
 The crayfish’s consumption of aquatic vegetation can lead to a total loss of rooted plants in the water, which, in turn, can contribute to changes in fish populations.